railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

 To open a Production Order, use the menu :menuselection:`Manufacturing --> Manufacturing --> Manufacturing Orders` and click on `New` button.
-You get a blank form for entering a new production order as shown in the figure :ref:`fig-mrpprdnew2`.
+You get a blank form for entering a new production order as shown in the figure :ref:`fig-mrpprdnew`.

-.. _fig-mrpprdnew2:
+.. _fig-mrpprdnew:

 .. figure:: images/mrp_production_new.png
    :scale: 75